 Did You Know?

-The film was originally to be shot on Columbia University's campus.
+Originally the film was to be shot on Columbia University's campus.
 However, Columbia withdrew their offer and the crew moved to Berkeley instead.
 The book had not gained notoriety yet and Berkeley was more or less in the dark about the content of the film and what events the director would be staging on the campus.
-This explains the tongue-in-cheek scrolling "thank-you-to-Berkeley" title card scrolling in the opening of the film.
+This explains the tongue-in-cheek statement that appears before the opening credits thanking an "anonymous locale" and noting "other cities refused to cooperate".
 See more

 Coxswains don't say "stroke".
 The stroke of the boat (the rower in front of the coxswain) is responsible for maintaining the stroke rate.
 See more